muhreetay/Portfolio/README.md

 # Portfolio
-Portfolio showcasing work created throughout my Bachelors in Marketing and Information Systems.
+This portfolio showcases work created throughout my Bachelor's in Marketing and Information Systems from the University of Washington - Michael G. Foster School of Business.